abacavir and lamivudine (Oral route)

-It is very important that your doctor check your progress at regular visits to make sure abacavir and lamivudine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure abacavir and lamivudine is working properly.
 Blood tests may be needed to check for unwanted effects.

 abacavir and lamivudine may cause a severe allergic reaction in some patients.
 This reaction usually occurs within 6 weeks after the medicine is started, but may occur at any time.
 If untreated, it can lead to severe low blood pressure and even death.
-Stop taking abacavir and lamivudine and check with your doctor immediately if you notice sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, trouble breathing, sore throat, lightheadedness, dizziness, or yellow skin or eyes.
+Check with your doctor right away if you have sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, trouble breathing, sore throat, lightheadedness, dizziness, or yellow skin or eyes.

 When you begin taking abacavir and lamivudine, you will be given a Warning Card which describes symptoms of severe allergic reactions that may be caused by abacavir and lamivudine combination.
 The warning card also provides information about how to treat these allergic reactions.
 For your safety, you should carry the warning card with you at all times.